Germany’s Working Holiday Visa for Australians

 You cannot apply for this visa if:

-- You will not be accompanied by dependent children during your stay in Germany
+• You will be accompanied by dependent children during your stay in Germany

 Documents needed to apply for this visa